Card showdown: American Express Blue Cash Preferred versus EveryDay Preferred

 With the Amex EveryDay Preferred, you have tons more options for how to use American Express points.
 The best way to use Amex points depends on your travel goals, but here’s what to expect from Amex points value:

-- Cash back — 0.6 cents per point for statement credit, 1 cent each for gift cards
+- Cash back – 0.6 cents per point for statement credit, one cent each for gift cards

-- Travel booked through the Amex Travel portal — 1 cent per point (~1.54 cents if you also have The Business Platinum® Card from American Express because of the 35% Pay With Points rebate) for flights, 0.7 cents each for other travel
+- Travel booked through the Amex Travel portal – One cent per point (~1.54 cents if you also have The Business Platinum Card® from American Express because of the 35% Pay With Points rebate) for flights, 0.7 cents each for other travel

 - Transfer to airline and hotel partners – Between 0.4 and 7 cents per point

-Winner: Amex EveryDay Preferred (as long as you redeem for 1 cent per point or more)
+Winner: Amex EveryDay Preferred (as long as you redeem for one cent per point or more)

-The Blue Cash Preferred and Amex EveryDay Preferred are evenly matched when it comes to shopping and travel protection perks.
+The Amex EveryDay Preferred and Blue Cash Preferred’s benefits are evenly matched when it comes to shopping and travel protection perks.
 Both offer:

 - Purchase protection